sjmcpherson/Front-End-Developer-Learnings/JavaScript.md

 ```
 - $('body').disableSelection(); (jquery-ui.js) prevents selection of text.
 -  $("a[href='" + document.location.pathname + "']").addClass("current"); Use the filename to highlight the current page on a nav
+- You can load the latest version of jQuery via the Command Line using include('jquery').

 <h2>JavaScript Performance</h2>
 - Minifying JavaScript removes whitespace/linebreaks and shortends variables, reducing file size.